HenriquesLab/mAIcrobe/docs/tutorials/generate_trainingdata.md

 - Finds the label under each point
 - Crops the cell with a small margin (default 5 px)
 - Masks the crop by the cell shape defined by the label
-- Pads the crop with zero to a square, resizes to 100×100
+- Pads the crop with zero to a square then resizes it to 100×100
-- If two channels, concatenates side‑by‑side into 100×200
+- If two channels, concatenates the squares side‑by‑side into 100×200
 - Rescales intensities to [0, 1]
 - Saves Class_<id>_source.p and Class_<id>_target.p